sprenge/solar-friend/README.md

 ## Logging to influx database

 *Time based measurements are logged into the influx database indicated in the configuration file (see influx installation)* Every measurement has the *time* field, indicating the exact time of recording.
+This measurements are useful for consulting lateron as historical data.

 The following measurements are recorded :